 You’ll have a lot on your mind as a new student.
-We don’t want tech-related questions to be one of them.
-So we’ve put together this simple step-by-step guide for you to follow to get you up and running in no time.
+Don't let tech-related questions overwhelm you!
+Follow these steps and your tech will be up and running in no time.

 Shopping for a computer?

 Find the computers we recommend, and take advantage of special student discounts.
 If you are bringing one you already own, find out how yours compares to our recommended requirements.

 Step 1: Access all things Internet: Get your MIT Kerberos account.

 Registering for a Kerberos account opens the gateway to a wide variety of MIT services and resources, including your MIT email, your records, linked computing clusters, printing services and much more.
 AND: Take advantage of discounts on educational technology.

 Undergraduate students: When you enrolled, you received your MIT ID and registered for your MIT Kerberos account.

 Graduate students: Register for an MIT Kerberos user account or follow the directions you received from your department.